renatapid/renatapid/README.md

 # About me.

-- 🔭 I’m currently working on QA as a Tester
+- 🔭 I’m currently working as a QA Tester
 - 🌱 I’m currently learning about software architecture